I have a friend that’s terrified of spiders.

 Mantra, meditation and prayer

-Whether it’s repeating a simple phrase that empowers you, setting a 10-minute timer and focusing inward, or sending thoughts to a higher power, mantra, meditation and prayer are time tested, soul-soothing techniques.
+Whether it’s repeating a simple phrase that empowers you, setting a 5 or 10-minute timer and focusing inward, or sending thoughts to a higher power, mantra, meditation and prayer are time tested, soul-soothing techniques.

 If you’ve read my blog before, you know how much I adore Tara Brach’s library of work.